AlexanderJCS/JANGL/README.md

 Now, we have a rectangle drawn to your screen.
 ![image](https://github.com/AlexanderJCS/JANGL/assets/98898166/9f331770-2d59-4887-ab79-08d20f2312f9)

 If you notice that your computer fans start spinning faster when running this program, that's no coincidence.
 You're running the window at the maximum speed your computer can handle, so it's going to put strain on the CPU and GPU.
-You can limit this by using the `GameClock.smartTick(int fps)` method.
+You can limit this by using the `Clock.smartTick(int fps)` method.
 This will run the window at the desired frames per second.

 The smart tick method throws an interrupted exception if the program is interrupted while it is sleeping, so it is important to handle that as well.